-A super easy Homemade Enchilada Sauce recipe that comes together in less than fifteen minutes and is so much tastier than store-bought!
-Use it to make enchiladas, in in chili or so many other things!
+A super easy Homemade Red Enchilada Sauce that comes together in less than fifteen minutes and is so much tastier than store-bought!
+Use it to make enchiladas, in chili or so many other things!

-Making your own red enchilada sauce is so easy that I don’t know why I didn’t try it sooner!
+Making Homemade Red Enchilada Sauce is so easy that I don’t know why I didn’t try it sooner!
 It’s not something I use super often in my cooking, but I would use store-bought when I did.
 The canned versions have ingredients that I didn’t like.
 The Frontera brand was my usual pick because the ingredients in it were better than the canned ones.

-However, homemade enchilada sauce means that I have total control over what’s in it.
-And with it being so easy, why not?
+I love that I now have my own recipe for Homemade Red Enchilada Sauce that is delicious and has a much better ingredient list.
+And with it being so easy, why not make your own?
 You can even make this a day or two ahead and have it ready to go in the fridge on enchilada night!

 Of course, this doesn’t have to just be for enchiladas.
 Try this in place of tomatoes in your chili recipes.
 Use some of it as the sauce to make Tex-Mex Sloppy Joe’s.
 Or you can use it an upcoming recipe that I will be posting!
 However you choose to use it, it will be delicious!